As many as 5.1 million student loan borrowers are at least 90 days late on their payment or already in default.

 Student loan default has serious consequences.
-You could lose the ability to choose a repayment plan, damage your credit, and have your wages garnished.
-You also could lose your professional license and sometimes your driver’s license, according to The New York Times.
+You could lose the ability to choose a repayment plan, damage your credit and have your wages garnished.
+You also could lose your professional license and sometimes your driver’s license.

-If you’re on the verge of student loan default, find out what the rules are in your state.
+If you’re on the verge of default, find out what the rules are in your state.

 How unpaid student loans could lead to a revoked license

-According to The Brookings Institution, close to 30 percent of all workers in the United States now require a professional license.
+About 22% of employed civilian workers in the U.S. hold a professional license.
 An analysis conducted by Reason Foundation revealed around 300 professions for which a license is required in Florida alone.

-Professional licenses aren’t required just for highly skilled positions, such as doctors or lawyers, or for positions where there are public safety concerns, such as electricians.
+Professional licenses aren’t issued just for highly skilled positions, like doctors or lawyers, or positions where there are public safety concerns, such as electricians.
 They’re also required for a wide range of occupations in some states, including:

 - Interior designers